-It is much better for the network administrator to configure and concern themselves with VLANs, and for the end-host devices to remain blissfully ignorant of what VLAN they are in, or even whether VLANs are being utilized at all.
+Either way, the general precedent is traffic to end-hosts should not include any VLAN tags, Hosts can and should remain blissfully ignorant of what VLANs they are in, or even whether VLANs are being utilized at all.

 Finally, a quick note on terminology.
 The terms Access port and Trunk port are usually associated with the Cisco world.
 But VLANs are an open standard, therefore other vendors are able to implement VLANs as well.